 Applications: Ideal for small-batch manufacturing, or in conjunction with other testing methods.

 Attention!
-For the first time ever, we’re bringing you free functional testing of 1 piece for every PCBA order.
+For the first time ever, we’re bringing you Free Functional Testing for ALL PCBA Orders!
 Seeed Fusion functional testing ensures the quality of PCBA products and avoids delays in product release due to rework.
 Come and get the first try!